Canker sores (also called mouth ulcers or aphthous ulcers) are white-reddish, inflamed spots that form on the mucous membrane lining the mouth.

 Causes and risk factors

-It’s not really known why some people develop canker sores and others don't.
-They are believed to run in families and also be influenced by various other factors, including stress, a weakened and hormonal changes.
+It is not really known why some people develop canker sores and others don't.
+They are believed to run in families and also be influenced by various other factors, including stress, a weakened immune system and hormonal changes.

 These factors might also cause new canker sores to form after a symptom-free period.
 Experts think that certain deficiencies might be a trigger too – such as an iron or vitamin B deficiency – or that injuries to the lining of the mouth might also be involved.